Gtk3 client city window can't fit on the screen (experimental ruleset)

 low_citydlg into the existing option 'Arrange widgets for small displays', so that it is easier to get at.

-#2 Updated by frank e over 1 year ago
+#2 Updated by frank e almost 2 years ago

 For giggles an attached city size 100 radius screenshot.
 I can't tell if that still works in a city popup, because it's a victory condition.
 My client window is roughly 1460x850, and a recent freeciv-client-rc-2.6 mumbles something about gui_gtk3_22_citydlg_xsize=770 and gui_gtk3_22_citydlg_ysize=512.

-#4 Updated by Alexandro Ignatiev over 1 year ago
+#4 Updated by Alexandro Ignatiev almost 2 years ago

 If you address me, then yes, it was 2.6beta1+ with freeciv-gtk3 client.
 Yes, the ruleset was experimental (for yet another giggles, it's a turn before cultural victory which was achieved by building several libraries at like second or third turn after building my (and global) first caravel).